Background

 Compression as primary therapy:

 Compression remains the cornerstone of venous ulcer management.
 Multilayer compression bandaging or high-pressure stockings (targeting approximately 40 mmHg at the ankle) should be applied consistently.
-As with all compression therapy, the ankle-brachial index (ABI) must be checked first, with compression pressure reduced or withheld in patients with significant arterial disease.[8]
+As with all compression therapy, the ankle-brachial index (ABI) must be checked first to assess for concomitant peripheral artery disease (PAD), with compression pressure reduced or withheld in patients with significant arterial disease (Rutherford 2018),(Gornik 2024).
+Recent guidelines recommend that both ABI and toe-brachial index (TBI) be measured in patients with lower extremity ulcers to evaluate for PAD and determine the safety of compression therapy (Gornik 2024).

 Pharmacologic adjuncts: